tweag/cardano-conformance-testing-of-consensus/docs/design.md

 of the shrink search state.
 By explicitly threading this state through flags and stdout, the system is stateless.

+A basic testing workflow would be like follows:

+1. The user obtains a point schedule from `testgen`.
+2. The user invokes our `runner` binary, passing in the point schedule as an argument.
+3. `runner` starts up the simulated peers, and returns a topology file.
+4. The user starts its node with the given topology file.
+5. The node connects to our simulated peers.
+6. Once all of the peers have been connected to, the point schedule begins running.
+7. After the point schedule has finished, we observe the final state of the node.
+8. The server will exit with a return code (see @sec:exit-codes) corresponding to whether or not the node ended in the correct state, producing either a shrink index for subsequent test run or a test file with a minimal counter example.

 ```mermaid
 ---